avaframe/AvaFrame/docs/moduleAna1Tests.rst

 The Energy line test compares the results of the DFA simulation to a geometrical solution that is related to the total energy of the system.
 Solely considering Coulomb friction this solution is motivated by the first principle of energy conservation along a simplified topography.
 Here friction force only depends on the slope angle.
-The analytical run-out is the intersection of the path profile with the :math:`\alpha` line defined by the friction angle.
+The analytical runout is the intersection of the path profile with the :math:`\alpha` line defined by the friction angle.
 From the :math:`\alpha` line it is also possible to extract information about the flow mass averaged velocity at any time or position along the path profile.